ACCESS-NRI/access-om3-configs/documentation/docs/pages/infrastructure/Optimisation.md

   MED med_phases_diag_ice_med2ice
 ```

-We then create two `.yaml` files to set up and run the somulations, two examples are given below, other applications should be hackable from these:
+We then create a `.yaml` file to set up the simulations, an example is worked through below (called `pr-mom6.yaml`), other applications should be hackable from this.

- - `pr-mom6.yaml`;
- - `runner_pr-mom6.yaml`.

-Firstly `pr-mom6.yaml`.

-Note in the following the `repository_url` specifies the fork and commit created above:
 ```yaml
 model_type: access-om3 # Specify the model ("access-om2", "access-om3", "access-esm1.5", or "access-esm1.6")
 repository_url: git@github.com:chrisb13/access-om3-configs.git